hussainabbas2000/Bliss-Bazaar/README.md

 ### The App runs on localhost:3000

 ## Running the Tests:
+### Note: Try to run mutant testing file in a seperate execution run (Take it out of the directory for the first test execution run to achieve 100% coverage)

 ### Installing Dependencies
 ```bash
 npm install
 ```

 ### In a New Terminal at the Root:
 ```bash
 npm test
 ```